 The last day of the Creative Productivity Challenge is about confidence.
 Beeching says, "Confidence doesn't come before you do something ambitious, it's the result of having done the ambitious thing."
 She talks about how confidence is not a static state, but rather part of a process within the flow of commitment, courage, capability, and confidence.

 I'm working on a commission right now that I had a strong concept for immediately.
 I was hesitating to execute the concept because I wasn't sure if I would be able to record the sound I wanted, and if I botched it then I worried it would make the whole concept seem ridiculous.
-So, I decided to go full in: I made a deadline by asking the amazing recording engineer at my University to reserve hours to record, and told him exactly what we would be doing: recording the sound of rice paper sculptures.
+So, I decided to go full in: I made a deadline by asking the amazing recording engineer at my University to reserve hours to record, and told him exactly what we would be doing: recording the sound of paper sculptures.
 Having the appointment and having an expert who showed me respect and took me seriously allowed me to focus completely and really experiment and play with the sounds I wanted in the studio.